 Special Olympics Newfoundland and Labrador (SONL)

 With the athletes from the adapted aquatics, their coaches, and the support from the ADANL a committee was formed with Mr. Sam Walters as president.
 Sam Walters from RBC had the right mix of corporate experience and contacts, as well as the ability to galvanize a passionate group of volunteers.
 It was a core group of individuals that were the early drivers of Special Olympics Newfoundland and Labrador.
-Starting with a small group of committed athletes, coaches and supporters, SONL has since grown to over 600 athletes, 400 volunteer coaches and many corporate sponsors.
+Starting with a small group of committed athletes, coaches and supporters, SONL has since grown to over 800 athletes, 400 volunteer coaches and many corporate sponsors and supporters.

 The Canadian connection